srepollock/ProjectFlush/README.md

 Working Version 1.3

 The games graphics have been updated on the game screen.
-By the end of this week we hope to have the leaderboards completed as well as getting the entire game onto one webpage.
+By the end of this week we hope to have the leaderboards completed as well as getting the entire game onto one webpage.zz